apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha3 (in progress)

+- [improvement] JAVA-1646: Provide a more readable error when connecting to Cassandra 2.0 or lower
 - [improvement] JAVA-1662: Raise default request timeout
 - [improvement] JAVA-1566: Enforce API rules automatically
 - [bug] JAVA-1584: Validate that no bound values are unset in protocol v3